 Sometimes it’s helpful to see these things through case studies, perhaps through the experiences of a given person.

-A certain name has come up several times in the news over the past month the news regarding non-profits, Stacey Abrams, the celebrated author and twice-failed Georgia gubernatorial candidate.
-No word yet if she will team up with Beto O’Rourke to do a lecture tour and how to keep losing election campaigns and still remain popular.
+A certain name has come up several times in the news over the past month regarding non-profits: Stacey Abrams, the celebrated author and twice-failed Georgia gubernatorial candidate.
+No word yet if she will team up with Beto O’Rourke to do a lecture tour on how to keep losing election campaigns and still remain popular.

-My bad, it’s now twice-failed candidate, celebrated author, and successful businesswoman Stacey Abrams because she was the senior counsel for Power Forward Communities’ parent organization, Rewiring America, that went from $100 in revenue to $2 billion in three months (take that Elon):
+My bad, it’s now twice-failed candidate, celebrated author, and successful businesswoman Stacey Abrams.
+Because she was the senior counsel for Power Forward Communities’ parent organization, Rewiring America.

 DOGE discovered $2 billion in taxpayer funds set aside for a fledgling nonprofit linked to perennial Georgia Democratic candidate Stacey Abrams.